 Transferring User Accounts

 If your Strapi site has registered users, exporting and importing user accounts is essential.
 You can export user data from Strapi via the API and import it into WordPress using plugins like Import Users from CSV.
-Ensure that user roles and permissions are mapped correctly to maintain functionality.
+Ensure user roles and permissions are correctly mapped to maintain functionality.

 Role and Permission Management

 WordPress comes with a robust user role system (Admin, Editor, Author, etc.).
-Use plugins like User Role Editor to create custom roles that match those in Strapi, ensuring that permissions and access rights are preserved during the migration.
+Use plugins like User Role Editor to create custom roles that match Strapi’s roles, ensuring permissions and access rights are preserved during the migration.

 Read: WordPress Importer Plugin